ibm-cloud-docs/cis/cis-cli-plugin.md

             - `request` : Matches HTTP requests.
                 - `methods` :  HTTP Methods, can be a subset `[POST,PUT]` or all `[ALL]`.
 This field is not required to create a rate limit rule.
 Valid values are `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `ALL`.
                 - `schemes` :  HTTP Schemes, can be one `[HTTPS]`, both `[HTTP,HTTPS]` or all `[_ALL_]`.
 This field is not required.
-                - `url` : The URL pattern to match comprised of the host and path, for instance, `example.org/path`.
+                - `url` : The URL pattern to match consisted of the host and path, for instance, `example.org/path`.
 Wildcards are expanded to match applicable traffic, query strings are not matched.
 Use `*` for all traffic to your zone.
 The max length is `1024`.
             - `response` : Matches HTTP responses before they are returned to the client.
-If this is defined, then the entire counting of traffic occurs at this stage.
+If this field is defined, then the entire counting of traffic occurs at this stage.
                 - `status` : HTTP Status codes, can be one `[403]`, many `[401,403]` or indicate all by not providing this value.
 This field is not required.
 The min value is `100` and the max value is `999`.
                 - `headers` : Array of response headers to match.
-If a response does not meet the header criteria then the request is not counted towards the rate limiting rule.
+If a response does not meet the header criteria, then the request is not counted towards the rate limiting rule.
 An array of header matching criteria includes the following properties.
                     - `name` : The name of the response header to match.
                     - `op` : The operator when matching, eq means equals, ne means not equals.
 Valid values are `eq` and `ne`.
                     - `value` : The value of the header, which is exactly matched.
         - `threshold` : The threshold that triggers the rate limit mitigations, which are combined with period.
-For example, threshold per period.
+For example, the threshold per period.
 The min value is `2` and the max value is `1000000`.
         - `period` : The time, in seconds, to count matching traffic.
 If the count exceeds the threshold within this period the action is performed.
 The min value is `1` and the max value is `3600`.
         - `action` : The action is performed when the threshold of matched traffic within the defined period is exceeded.
             - `mode` : The type of action performed.
 Valid values are `simulate`, `ban`, `challenge`, `js_challenge`.